-- 5.1 The community involvement programme for Colebrook Court was conceived with best practice in mind and with the objective of meeting the expectations of the Royal Borough of Kensington and Chelsea's Statement of Community Involvement and national planning policy and guidance whilst latterly also taking into account the public health restrictions associated with the COVID-19 pandemic. - 5.2 The programme was carried out over an extended period and employed both physical and virtual methods. - 5.3 The programme was successful in involving residents, residents' groups, local councillors and other community-based stakeholders.
-Significant feedback was generated throughout the programme. - 5.4 As can be appreciated from this Statement of Community Involvement, the local community was given very good opportunities not only to give their input but also discuss the emerging proposals with CCRA and its design team.
-This was available to the local community from an early juncture in line with best practice.
-There was a good amount of interaction and dialogue which ensured that the emerging proposals were understood and suitable opportunities offered to give feedback. - 5.5 During the pre-application consultation, the design team essentially went 'back to the drawing board' following the feedback received on the initial proposal for the site.
-The proposals were fundamentally revised to address comments received.
+- 5.1 The community involvement programme for Colebrook Court was conceived with best practice in mind and with the objective of meeting the expectations of the Royal Borough of Kensington and Chelsea's Statement of Community Involvement and national planning policy and guidance. - 5.2 Over the course of the period 2019 2023, three different proposals for the site were the subject of community involvement.
+The programme employed both physical and virtual methods. - 5.3 The programme was successful in involving residents, residents' groups, local councillors and other community-based stakeholders.
+Significant feedback was generated throughout and on every occasion CCRA sought to respond positively and proactively in revising the scheme to improve it in design terms and also address concerns expressed by the local community. - As can be appreciated from this Statement of Community Involvement, the local community was given very good opportunities not only to give their input but also discuss the emerging proposals with CCRA and its design team.
+With every iteration of the scheme, information was made available to the local community from an early pre-application juncture in line with best practice.
+There was a good amount of interaction and dialogue which ensured that the emerging proposals were understood and suitable opportunities offered to give feedback. - 5.5 During the pre-application consultation, the design team essentially went 'back to the drawing board' on two occasions following the feedback received on the initial proposal for the site and then in relation to the 2022 application proposal.
 The form of the building and its height was fundamentally changed and so was the intended materiality.
-CCRA and its design team also took an innovative and inclusive approach on the revised proposals by offering options and explaining the implications and impacts of both through virtual engagement.
+CCRA and its design team also took an innovative and inclusive approach by offering options and explaining the implications and impacts of both.